-Development in this field comes from the researches focused on the behavior after liquefaction including liquefaction-induced large permanent displacement.
 Yasuda et al. (1994) conducted laboratory test in which sand is subjected to monotonically increasing strain after liquefaction.
 Yoshida et al. (1994a) processed this test data and found the existence of an unstable region near the liquefaction, the extent of this region depends on the loading cycles.
-Since their investigation focused on the behavior after liquefaction, transient phenomena at liquefaction was not clear.
+Their investigation is focused on the behavior after liquefaction, and transient phenomena at liquefaction was not clear.

-In this paper, we investigate the dilatancy behavior in transient region at liquefaction based on the cyclic load test result and show that it can be expressed in a continuous way from transient to the behavior after liquefaction.
+In this paper, the development of volumetric strain during the transient at liquefaction is investigated based on the cyclic test results.
+It has been found that the volume change characteristics vary continuously from transient to the behavior after liquefaction.

-2 Behavior after liquefaction
+2. Behavior after liquefaction

 Yoshida et al. (1994b) measured volume change due to change in effective confining pressure, in the process of excess pore water pressure dissipation after liquefaction, as shown in Fig.1.
-They pointed out that large volume change occurs just at the beginning of drainage, and its amount depends on the amount of loading applied after liquefaction.
-They also pointed out that in the conventional expression of bulk modules in which bulk modules is proportional to some power of effective confining pressure can express the behavior at higher effective confining pressure, but cannot express the behavior at low effective confining pressure close to zero.
-Yoshida and Finn (1994) proposed an equation expressing this behavior in the form, where c is a constant and ε{v0} is volumetric strain at reference mean stress.
+Occurrence of large volume change is observed just at the beginning of drainage, and its amount depends on the extent of loading applied after liquefaction.
+It has also been pointed out that in the conventional expression of bulk modules in which bulk modules is proportional to some power of effective confining pressure can express the behavior at higher effective confining pressure, but cannot express the behavior at low effective confining pressure close to zero.
+Yoshida and Finn (1994) proposed an equation expressing this behavior in the form, where c is a constant and $\varepsilon{v0}$ is volumetric strain at the reference mean stress.
 As shown in Fig. 1, agreement between test result and Eq.
 1 is good.

-$$\frac{p'}{p'{0}} = \frac{e^{\frac{\sigma{v}}{c}} - 1}{e^{\frac{\varepsilon{v{0}}}{c}} - 1}$$ (1)
+$$\frac{p'}{p'0} = \frac{e^{\frac{\varepsilon_v}{c}} - 1}{e^{\frac{\varepsilon{v_0}}{c}} - 1}$$

-Yasuda et al. (1994) conducted laboratory test of sand in which cyclic shear load is applied first even after the liquefaction and then shear strain is increased monotonically.
-Figure 2 shows an example of test result.
-They pointed out that there appears a low stiffness region at the beginning of monotonic loading.
-FL (Safety factor against liquefaction) value is used as an index of loading after liquefaction; FL value decreases as the amount of loading after liquefaction increases.
-The range of low stiffness region depends on FL value as seen in Fig.2.
-Yoshida et al. (1994a) analyzed this test and showed that the behavior can be simulated if shear modules at small strain also has the shape given by Eq.
-1. Their analysis is shown in Fig. 2 as well.
-The agreement between the test and the analysis is good.
-They also pointed out that various material properties such as internal friction angle change with the amount of load applied after liquefaction.
+Yasuda et al. (1994) conducted laboratory test of sand in which cyclic shear load is applied first even after the onset of liquefaction and then shear strain is increased monotonically.
+Figure 2 shows the stress-strain relationship for the monotonic pat of the test.
+It has been noted that there appears a low stiffness region at the beginning of monotonic loading. $F_L$ (Safety factor against liquefaction) value is used as an index of loading after liquefaction; $F_L$ value decreases as the amount of loading after liquefaction increases.
+The range of low stiffness region depends on $F_L$ value as seen in Fig.2.
+Yoshida et al. (1994a) analyzed this test and showed that the behavior can be simulated if shear modules at small strain is deduced by an equation similar to Eq.
+1. The analysis is shown in Fig. 2 as well.
+A good agreement between the test and the analysis is observed.
+In addition, Yoshida et al. (1994a) pointed out that various material properties such as internal friction angle change with the amount of load applied after liquefaction.